YieldRay/soda/README.md

 > [!WARNING]
 > working in progress, some features are missing or will not be fully implemented (such as ARIA).
 > API is unstable and can be changed in any time.
-> For production, you may want use the official [material web](https://github.com/material-components/material-web) component library.
+> For production, you may want use the official [material web](https://github.com/material-components/material-web) component library or the [MDUI](https://www.mdui.org/) library.

 This is an experimental project, browser support:
 Chrome>=105, Safari>=15.4, Firefox NoSupport